python-trio/trio-asyncio/docs/source/usage.rst

 concerning cancellation.

 If you really need to do this, :meth:`sniffio.current_async_library` correctly reports "asyncio" when appropriate.
+(This requires Python 3.7 for :mod:`contextvars` support in :mod:`asyncio`.

 .. _cross-calling: